aiddata/geo-datasets/kubernetes/container/README.md

 ## Building the image

-Follow these instructions if you'd like to develop the image itself, have a copy of it, and/or upload it to a registry.
+Run these commands if you'd like to develop the image itself, have a copy of it, and/or upload it to a registry.
 If you just want to get going, use [jacobwhall/geodata-container](https://hub.docker.com/repository/docker/jacobwhall/geodata-container) as your image.

 ```shell